 We anticipate there's going to be quite a bit of demand, so we’ll be rolling invitations out slowly to make sure we provide a terrific transition experience.
 To claim your place in line, you need to be a Cloudflare customer and

-sign up for Early Access (product is now GA).
+sign up for Early Access (Domain Transfer is now GA, new domains coming soon).
 Invitations will then go out over the next few weeks based on loyalty: the longer you've used Cloudflare, the sooner you'll get your invitation.
 Just our way of thanking our most loyal customers and helping them save money on their domain registration fees.

 One twist: we’re providing another way to jump to the front of the queue.
 Just as we want to thank and reward our most tenured customers, we also want to help support those organizations that are attempting to make a meaningful difference in our industry.
 One such organization is Girls Who Code, which aims to help close the gender gap in the technology industry.
 To support this organization’s efforts, we’re inviting customers to make a contribution to Girls Who Code during the Early Access registration process, and those who do will move to the front of our Early Access invitation queue.

 Welcoming Everyone to a Registrar You Can Love